akkpuvvada/Profile/MyWork.md

 ### Overview
 At Xendit, I developed a scalable UI component library using React Storybook with TypeScript.
 This involved converting Figma designs into reusable TypeScript-based React components, ensuring type safety and consistency across applications.
 Additionally, I worked on a POC for Microfrontend Architecture, which was later implemented on a cloud platform to enable independent deployment of UI modules.

+### Main Problem
+- Different products needed to be look like same
+- Synchronization of Design overhead issues
 ### Technologies Used
 - **React (JavaScript)** – Strongly typed UI components
 - **Storybook (JavaScript)** – Component development & documentation